Facts about funerals and COVID-19

 We and the State of Ohio still believe that gathering and supporting one another at a time of loss is important which is why the State of Ohio has exempted funerals from the public gathering ban.
 In an effort to comply with the State and CDC’s recommendations of social distancing, all funeral and memorial services will be strictly private with the option of complimentary on-site video streaming; families will have the option to have a public visitation at this time with guidelines required to keep all in attendance safe.
 All events, public and private, will have restricted attendance based on space to accommodate social distancing requirements issued by the State of Ohio.
 Families that choose to hold a private funeral or memorial service at this time will have the option to hold a public memorial service at a later date; for these families, we will waive the memorial service fee.

 In order to protect all guests and associates, and to comply with the Responsible Restart Ohio initiative and applicable local orders, we respectfully ask all individuals entering our facilities to wear a face covering at all times.
-The face covering should fully cover your nose and mouth.
+The face covering must fully cover your nose and mouth.
+If a face covering can not be worn, a full face shield covering below the chin is an alternative option.

 We do ask